hipay/hipay-docs/hipay-enterprise-sdk-magento2/07-Payment-methods-configuration.md

 ## General configuration

-All methods have basic configuration like native Magento 2 payment methods configuration or general HiPay Fullservice configuration.
+All methods have basic configuration like native Magento 2 payment methods configuration or general HiPay Enterprise configuration.

 |Field|Description|
 |-----|----|